-Analysis | What are the U.S. strategic oil reserves, and can they lower gas prices?
+Analysis | What is the strategic oil reserve, and can it lower gas prices?

 The president proposes releasing 1 million barrels a day, for the next six months.

 That means about 180 million barrels of oil will enter the economy that weren’t there before.
-It’s a truly historic amount — about a third of the strategic reserves.
+It’s a truly historic amount — about a third of the strategic reserve.

 For comparison, in November, Biden released 50 million barrels of oil to try to lower gas prices.